wrav/SimpleSharing/README.md

 the Craft CP page, allowing you to quickly and easily share entries.

 ## Requirements
-Current Version: 2.0.0\
+Current Version: 2.x (Maintenance Branch)\
 This plugin requires Craft CMS ^4.0.0.

+**For the latest version supporting Craft CMS 5.x, use the [craft-v5 branch](https://github.com/wrav/SimpleSharing/tree/craft-v5)**

-If you are looking for CraftCMS 3.x support, use current project [Version 1.0.8](https://github.com/wrav/SimpleSharing/tree/1.0.8)
+If you are looking for CraftCMS 3.x support, use [Version 1.0.8](https://github.com/wrav/SimpleSharing/tree/1.0.8)

-If you are looking for CraftCMS 2.5 support, use previous project [version 1.1.5](https://github.com/hut6/SimpleSharing/tree/1.1.5)
+If you are looking for CraftCMS 2.5 support, use [version 1.1.5](https://github.com/hut6/SimpleSharing/tree/1.1.5)

 ## Installing